Challenge overview

 The participants can download 2,000 CT scans (~20% of the dataset), randomly selected from the STOIC database, including corresponding clinical labels (RT-PCR +, severity) for training their Algorithms.
 See the database page for instructions on how to download the public training set.

 At the end of the qualification round all teams must submit a github repository including training and testing code, with a permissive open source license (Apache 2, MIT).
-Their performance will be assessed using a test set consisting of ~1 000 extra CT scans
+Their performance will be assessed using a test set consisting of ~1 000 extra CT scans.

 The test data is kept secure on GC and cannot be downloaded by participants.
 Participants upload a docker inference container to test their ML model against test data in the form of a GC Algorithm.